Shadow Line:~ Field Notes

 This way to photography

 Wolverhampton is not deficient in rewilded wastes.
-These abandoned remains of its industrial past are etched with the grey-greens and umbers of nature creeping back.
-Down a cobbled street we found one such scrap of land.
-Most pass by without knowing it’s there — the end of the road is just another dead end to be ignored.
+Those abandoned scraps of land where nature slowly reclaims its place, etching grey-greens and umbers over the ghosts of industry.
+Down a cobbled street we found one such hidden corner.
+Most pass by without knowing it’s there - the end of the road is just another dead end to be ignored.

-Along one side of the street, the railway embankment rises in sheer blue brick, braided with wires at the summit.
+Along one side, the railway embankment rises in sheer blue brick, braided with wires at the summit.
 Blue bricks are the stamp of the industrial Midlands.
-The red clay here is rich in iron, and when baked at a high temperature the iron turns the bricks a blueish-black — a small kind of alchemy.
-They are not only darker, but harder, denser, and resistant to water.
+The red clay here is rich in iron, and when baked at high temperatures the bricks turn a blueish-black - a small kind of alchemy.
+They are not only darker, but harder and more enduring.

 Opposite, the wasteland is scuffed roughly with the golden hues of moss and new-growth trees, lurking behind a crosshatch of wire.
 It is winter, but winter in its last throes.
-At the far end of the street, the wire was cut, and with a low shrug we pushed inside.
+At the far end of the street, cut wire beckoned, and with a low shrug we pushed inside.

-Beneath our feet, a soft blanket of moss and lichen spread out unnaturally flat, hinting at the layers beneath.
+The moss formed an unnaturally flat blanket, hinting at the layers beneath.
 An abandoned industrial building slept on the horizon, its colours blurred with the winter buddleia, weathered green upon weathered green, but angular against the tangled branches.
-Further in, through the tangle of undergrowth, a path had been cut by other explorers, human and animal alike, tracing a line through stiff grass, leading us gently downhill — the shape of former order now given over to quiet drift.
-The ground whispered of its past.
+Further in, through the tangle of undergrowth, a path had been cut by other explorers, human and animal alike.
+It traced a line through stiff grass, leading gently downhill - the shape of former order now given over to quiet drift.

 Following the path, we ambled down to where a large basin of open water had stolen trees, grasses, railings - all now half-submerged.
 Debris drifted across the dark surface: bottles accumulating into fragile rafts, and pale plastic forms - the ghosts of something once useful.
 The black water slipped deep beneath two arches of the railway line, as though it emerged from some hidden place within.
 Here, entropy had been set loose, softening edges and silting over purpose.
 Even the sign, once declaring the dangers of entering the tunnels, now hung half-submerged against a gaping, open gate, obsolete.
 All was quiet, still, uncanny - as if all this, including ourselves, might remain forgotten at this sunken threshold.